Birger, King of Sweden: Reign

 Duke Erik also held Bohuslän from Norway as well as northern Halland and was creating a separate kingdom centered on Göta älv.
 In 1317 however, Birger captured his brothers during the Nyköping Banquet (Nyköpings gästabud), which led to their death.
-According to Eric's Chronicle (Erikskrönikan), the dukes were starved to death in a cellar of Nyköping Castle.
+According to Erik's Chronicle (Erikskrönikan), the dukes were starved to death in a cellar of Nyköping Castle.

 Birger was ousted by his brothers' supporters in 1318 and eventually went into exile under his brother-in-law King Eric VI of Denmark, taking the Royal Archives with him.
 His 18-year-old son Magnus had arrived that year with Danish troops to save Birger but an army under Canute Porse defeated them at Söderköping, practically putting an end to the conflict.
 Birger first fled to Gotland and left Magnus to defend the important Stegeborg Castle.
-Magnus was captured there only to be executed in Stockholm in 1320, with a younger brother Eric having died the year before and ex-king Birger dying in Denmark the year after.
-In 1319, the three-year-old son of Duke Erik, King Magnus VII of Norway, had then already been hailed King of Sweden after the short regency of his mother Duchess Ingeborg.
+Magnus was captured there only to be executed in Stockholm in 1320, with a younger brother Erik having died the year before and ex-king Birger dying in Denmark the year after.
+In 1319, the three-year-old son of Duke Erik, also called Magnus, had then already been hailed King of Sweden after the short regency of his mother Duchess Ingeborg.

 Children

+Birger had the following children with Martha: